 Eight Top 10 picks

-Utah is the only school in the Pac-12 to have produced a first round NBA Draft pick the last three years (2015-17)
+Utah was the only school in the Pac-12 to have produced a first round NBA Draft pick three consecutive years from 2015-17.

 10 NBA Draft Picks Since 1993